Keep Namespace Files in Sync with Git Using SyncNamespaceFiles

 The SyncNamespaceFiles task is a powerful integration that allows you to sync your namespace files with Git from the UI while still managing this process entirely in code!
 Kestra unifies the development experience between the UI and code so you can combine the best of both worlds without sacrificing the benefits of version control.

-The process is simple: you can sync your files from a Git repository on a schedule or anytime you push a change to a given Git branch.
-The task allows you to easily sync one or more files from a given namespace.
+The task syncs one or more namespace files from a Git repository on a schedule or anytime you push a change to a given Git branch.

 Before you begin

-Before you start using the SyncNamespaceFiles task, make sure you have the following prerequisites in place:
+Before you start using the SyncNamespaceFiles task, ensure the following prerequisites are in place:

 1. A Git repository where you want to sync your files.
-If you haven't pushed any files yet, check out this guide using the PushNamespaceFiles task.
+If you haven’t pushed any files yet, see the guide using the PushNamespaceFiles task.

 2. A Personal Access Token (PAT) for Git authentication.